maidsafe/rfcs/proposed/0000-Petname-System.md

 Inherently in the Petname System has what I like to call the "Paper Napkin Problem".
 This also is referred to as the "Moving Bus Problem".
 I do, however, differentiate the two, as there are two different aspects to this behavior generated by the Petname System.

 While this is a distinct drawback, it is one that I do not believe will have much of an impact in the adaptation or proliferation of the SAFE Network.
-Sharing Referrals to online locations have become increasingly digital.
+Sharing Referrals to online locations has become increasingly digital.
 The Petname System encourages by design the ability to share very specific, globally unique Keys to another digitally.
 These Referrals will become the *de facto* method of referencing specific bits of information on the SAFE Network. (see: Footnote [2])

 ## 2. Discovery